 For best performance you should use SD Cards of good quality.
 I can recommend Samsung MicroSD Pro Plus 32GB Class 10.
 Write speed up to 95 MB/s.
-Also Samsung MicroSD EVO 16GB Class 10.
+Also SanDisk MicroSD Ultra 128GB Class 10.
 Write speed up to 100 MB/s.
 NOTE: If you can’t run RaspEX at all you should try with a new “better” card.

 How do I use RaspEX?

-When you start up your Raspberry Mini computer with RaspEX you will (after a few seconds) end up in X and Fluxbox as the ordinary user raspex.
-The password for raspex is raspex.
+When you start up your Raspberry Pi 5 or 4 with RaspEX installed you will (after a few seconds) end up at SDDM‘s Login Page.
+Log in as user raspex with password raspex.
 When logged in as raspex you can use Sudo to become root.
-Example: sudo su and sudo emelfm2.
+Examples: sudo su and sudo pcmanfm-qt.
 The password for root (superuser) is root.
-You can log out from Fluxbox (Exit in Fluxbox’s Menu) and log in again as root (if you want).
-This is how it looks at SLiM‘s login page.
+You can’t log in as root to the LXQt Desktop from SDDM’s Login Page.

 When logged in as the ordinary user raspex your Desktop will look like this.

-READ also about my RaspEX Build 160308 (also for Raspberry Pi 4, Pi 3 Model B, Model B+ and 2 Model B) with OpenCPN pre-installed
+READ also about my RaspEX Build 210109 (for Raspberry Pi 4, Pi 3 Model B, Model B+ and 2 Model B) with OpenCPN pre-installed